Women and Feminine Tarot Cards

 One other major aspect visible on the picture below is that each Queen stands for one one phase, one season but also wears a growing belly!
 The Queen of Wands has no belly.
 Wands are about the “first spark”.
 You couldn’t tell for sure on the Queen of Cups, you may suspect the rounder shape of the Queen of Coins and you’re definitely in presence of a big belly with the Queen of Swords.
 And to put it bluntly: the bigger the belly, the higher the stakes.

 So, does the Queen of Swords ever announce an actual pregnancy?
-She definitely can.
-But only if the cards around are heavily associated with motherhood and childbirth.
-Most of the time, she does not.
+She definitely can if the cards around are associated with motherhood and family.

 So, who is pregnant?
 Well no one actually is.
 And a single card will never announce a pregnancy in a spread.
 This would take a specific association in a pre-determined context.
 See more about Tarot Cards Announcing Pregnancy in this previous post.